-While hay fever frequently begins at a young age, it can strike anyone, at any time.
+While hay fever frequently begins at a young age, it can strike anyone at any time.
 Sometimes seasonal allergy symptoms fade over the years, only to reoccur later in life.
-If you experience seasonal allergy symptoms in one location and move to a new area with different types of flora, your allergies may go away.

 Research indicates nearly 75 percent of people in the United States who suffer from seasonal allergies are allergic to ragweed.
-Unlike grass, trees and flower that produce pollen in the spring and summer, pollen due to ragweed is often highest during the fall.
-(2)
+Unlike grass, trees and flowers that produce pollen in the spring and summer, pollen due to ragweed is often highest during the fall.

-Nearly a third of ragweed allergy sufferers also experience an allergic response to certain foods.
+Nearly a third of ragweed allergy sufferers also experience allergic responses to certain foods.
 These include cucumbers, melons, zucchini, sunflower seeds, bananas and chamomile tea.
-(3) If you have a ragweed allergy, avoid these foods and others listed below under “Foods to Avoid.”
+(See below in the “Foods to Avoid” section.)

 - Post-nasal drip